oxygen28/oxygen28.github.io/content/posts/cyberapocalpyse2024/index.md

 ![](https://i.imgur.com/J3sPuCw.png)

-I proceed to use [CyberChef](https://gchq.github.io/CyberChef/)to decode the Base64 data, and I obtained the same value as when I view the page source of the HTML file.
+I proceed to use [CyberChef](https://gchq.github.io/CyberChef/) to decode the Base64 data, and I obtained the same value as when I view the page source of the HTML file.
 ![](https://i.imgur.com/wDZqjns.png)

 ---